gold-standard-phantoms/asldro/docs/usage/quickstart.rst

 Pipeline details
 ----------------

-The DRO currently runs using the default ground truth.
+There are three pipelines available in ASLDRO

+* The full ASL pipeline.
+* A structural MRI pipeline (generates gradient echo, spin echo or inversion recovery signal).
+* A ground truth pipeline that simply resamples the input ground truth to the specified resolution.

+In a single instance of ASLDRO, the input parameter file can configure any number and configurations of these pipelines to be run, much in the way that this can be done on an MRI scanner.

-Future releases will allow this to be configured.
-The pipeline comprises of:
+The full ASL pipeline comprises of:

 #.
 Loading in the ground truth volumes.
 #.
 Producing :math:`\Delta M` using the General Kinetic Model for the specified ASL parameters.